Red Clover

 Actions: alterative, antispasmodic, expectorant

-Constituents: Phenolic glycosides, flavonoids, coumarins, cyanogenic glycosides, isoflavones, salicylates, polysaccharides
+Constituents: Phenolic glycosides, flavonoids, phytoestrogens, coumarins, cyanogenic glycosides, isoflavones, salicylates, polysaccharides, expectorant

 Medicinal Preparations: